sudkc37/Stochastic-Modeling/README.md

 <h4>4.2 Long Contract Rate</h4>
-Define a **"long" contract** as one exceeding threshold duration $D$.
+Define a long" contract as one exceeding threshold duration $D$.
 The probability that a randomly selected completed contract is long is:

 $$
 p_{\text{long}} = \mathbb{P}(\xi > D) = e^{-\mu D}